vektorprime/flyff_combat_bot/README.md

 * Tracks all monsters nearby and prioritizes the ones closest to the player
 * Fighter always prioritizes monsters attacking healer, then monsters attacking the fighter, then monsters that are not in combat
 * Doesn't trigger captcha
-* Restores operation if game disconects
+* Restores operation if game disconnects
 * Giant avoiding

 Restrictions: